TGWeaver/CDDA-Sky-Islands/README.md

 **In the event an exit did not generate or you otherwise need to get home** you have been provided with a personal spell to warp home directly.
 This is intended for bug fixing **ONLY** when your exit has not spawned properly.
 However, if you'd like to play a much easier version of the mod, I can't stop you from using it whenever you want.
 Be warned this will remove most of the challenge.

 # Tips
-- Warp pulses come at even intervals when you play -- 15 minutes on Extra Hard, 30 minutes on Normal, and 90 minutes on Casual.
+- Warp pulses come at even intervals when you play -- 15 minutes on Impossible, 30 minutes on Hard, 45 minutes on Normal, and 90 minutes on Casual.
 At 8 pulses, you begin to suffer stat debuffs.
 At 12, you begin disintegrating.
 These will remind you that time is passing, and you will receive a warning when you are almost at your limit.
 Never forget your time limit!
 A watch or clock can save your life, but if you have nothing else, keep an eye on your warp pulses!
 - Remember that anything carried or worn is brought home.
 Since you can wield very bulky items, it might be worth grabbing the biggest thing you can find before coming home.
 A corpse to butcher, a heavy piece of furniture to build with, an entire engine block.
 You may not be able to stand up, but if you can hold it, it's coming with you!
 - You're expected to die.
 More than usual.
 Each expedition will see you dropped into potential danger, racing the clock to push through hostile and unfamiliar terrain, cut off from home base, impeded by unseen obstacles, and with only the gear on your back.
 Many factors combine to make this experience harder than normal CDDA, so you will probably die more often.
 Don't feel bad, just pick yourself up and try again!
 - Stockpile multiples!
 Many things you only needed one of before will need to be replaced if an expedition is lost.
 Stash extra guns, backpacks, shoes, clothes, watches, pocket knives, lighters, and anything else you may risk losing!
 Many tools and utensils can be kept safely at home, but for everything else, be mindful!